 A Member, a Member's designee or a Member's prescribing Physician may request a standard prescription drug exception review.
 The request can be made in writing or via telephone.
 If we do not receive enough information to make a decision, we will notify the prescribing Physician and indicate the specific information we need to make a decision within three (3) business day of receipt of the non-urgent exception request.
 When we have received sufficient information to make a decision we will provide the Member, the Member's designee or the Member's prescribing Physician with our coverage determination within three (3) business days following the receipt of the request.

-Should the standard exception request be granted, we will provide coverage of the non-formulary drug for the duration of the prescription, including refills.
+coverage of the non-formulary drug for the duration of the prescription, including refills.